 “It is also helpful to think through these considerations and establish a plan that complies with the relevant laws prohibiting discrimination before taking action,” said Stafford.
 “That way, once you are in the throes of the process, you can reflect on your plan to help guide your decision-making when and if the situation becomes challenging or emotional.”

-While employees are typically entitled to their health insurance and other benefits while furloughed, this is not always the case.
-If furloughed employees' reduced hours make them ineligible for certain benefits, you should inform them of this.
+- Notify furloughed employees about their benefits.
+While employees are typically entitled to their health insurance and other employee benefits while furloughed, this is not always the case.
+If furloughed employees’ reduced hours make them ineligible for specific benefits, inform them immediately.
 You should also give them notice of their right to file for unemployment insurance if necessary.

 Pros and cons of furloughing employees

-Aside from cutting costs, these are the three primary benefits of furloughs:
+Ensure you understand the advantages and drawbacks – for businesses and employees – of furloughing staff.
+Aside from cutting costs, these are the primary benefits of furloughs:

 - Furloughs reduce the need to recruit.
-A furlough is meant to be temporary, which means affected employees will likely return to their normal work duties at some point.
-This can save you a lot of time and money that you would have otherwise spent on recruiting, hiring, and training new employees when you resume normal business operations.
+A furlough is meant to be temporary, meaning affected employees will likely return to their regular work duties at some point.
+This can save you time and money on recruiting, hiring and training programs for new employees when you resume normal business operations.

-- Furloughed employees get continued benefits.
-Depending on the circumstances, furloughed employees may be able to keep using their benefits coverage and also collect unemployment insurance for the reduction in their hours, said Dalal.
+- Furloughed employees may receive continued benefits.
+Depending on the circumstances, furloughed employees may be able to keep using their benefits coverage and also collect unemployment insurance for the reduction in their hours.

 - Employers and employees can look forward to the return.
 Although furloughs are often associated with difficult times, it might give you peace of mind to know you’ll still have competent employees when you’re ready to resume business as usual.
 It can also give employees some comfort to know they have a position to return to (and perhaps back pay) once the furlough is over.